We know, getting declined can suck...

 At the end of the day, there’s no one better to give influencer advice than our top influencer herself.
 Here’s Bec’s top tip on managing declines:

 "Submit to A LOT of campaigns, because you’ll have more chances of being approved.
-I submit anywhere from 5-15 posts a week to TRIBE campaigns, and even though not all of them get approved, my rating on the TRIBE app is really high because of it.
+I submit anywhere from 5-15 posts a week to TRIBE campaigns.
 This helps to highlight my value as an influencer to brands and increases my rate of approval.”